Symptoms of Menopause: Could Your Thyroid Be the Cause?

 So how can you know if your symptoms are caused by menopause or hypothyroidism?

 There are several reasons why symptoms of hypothyroidism might be identified as symptoms of menopause:

 There is a great deal of overlap between the symptoms of hypothyroidism and those of the initial phase of menopause (perimenopause, which can last several years).
 Similar symptoms include:

 - Weight changes

-- The symptoms of hypothyroidism may become more pronounced due to the hormonal changes occurring during perimenopause.
+The symptoms of hypothyroidism may become more marked due to the hormonal changes occurring during perimenopause.
 Here are

 - Intolerance to cold